 To boost your chances of getting a credit card, make sure you know your credit score and leverage prequalification tools.

-Before you apply for any credit card offer, you should carefully consider whether the card is best for you in addition to your approval odds.
-With a little bit of research and planning, you can boost your chances of being approved and finding a card that matches your lifestyle.
-Follow the steps detailed below to maximize your chances of getting approved for a credit card.
+Before you apply for a credit card offer, you should carefully consider your approval odds, as well as whether the card is right for you.
+With a little research and planning, you can boost your chances of finding a card that matches your lifestyle and of being approved.
+Here’s how.

 Know your credit score